-With the belief that education is a never-ending need of humankind, the College of Engineering, through the means of short courses, workshops, seminars and forums, and pertinent publications, seeks to ascertain and meet the continuing education needs of Idaho's graduate engineers, computer scientists, and technical community.
+Believing that education is a never-ending need of mankind, the College of Engineering, through the means of short courses, workshops, seminars and forums, and pertinent publications, attempts to ascertain and meet the specific continuing education needs of Idaho's graduate engineers, computer scientists, and the technical community.
 Staff members also endeavor to provide information to the entire population of Idaho that may contribute to the successful solving of societal problems.